Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Results

-where $a(N)=\pi\rho_I^{*,C}/2$ captures the aforementioned stochastic effects and depends on the population size $N$.
+where we assume $a(N)=\pi \rho_I^{bottleneck,C}/2$ to depend on the population size $N$, as smaller populations are, in principle, more vulnerable to finite size effects.

 In what follows, we will consider $a$ as a scaling factor to be fitted.
-To show the validity of this approach, we represent in Fig.~\ref{fig:4}A the fraction of realizations becoming endemic as a function of both $\widetilde{D}_x$ and $\mathcal{R}^{wt}_0$, proving that Eq.~\ref{eq:Dc_wotrans} captures the eco-evolutionary constraints allowing the persistence of viruses.
-As in the stochastic case, in absence of evolution in transmissibility, endemicity monotonically increases with $\mathcal{R}^{wt}_0$.
-Eq.~\ref{eq:Dc_wotrans} also captures the critical surfaces for pathogens with different $\mu$ values (SI Appendix, Fig.~S3), showing that viruses with shorter infectious windows should evolve more quickly in their antigenic space to achieve endemicity.
-Likewise, we find that both $\widetilde{D}_x^C$ and, henceforth, $a$ are decreasing functions of the population size $N$, which is an expected result as stochastic fluctuations are less relevant in large populations (SI Appendix, Fig.~S4).
+To show the validity of this approach, we represent in Fig.~\ref{fig:4}A the fraction of realizations becoming endemic as a function of both $\widetilde{D}_x$ and $\mathcal{R}^{wt}_0$, proving that Eq.~(\ref{eq:Dc_wotrans}) captures the eco-evolutionary constraints allowing the persistence of viruses.
+As in the original model, in absence of evolution in infectiousness, endemicity monotonically increases with $\mathcal{R}^{wt}_0$.
+Eq.~(\ref{eq:Dc_wotrans}) also captures the critical surfaces for pathogens with different $\mu$ values (Appendix \hyperref[sec:appendixF]{F}), showing that viruses with shorter infectious windows should evolve more quickly in their antigenic space to achieve endemicity.
+Likewise, we find that both $\widetilde{D}_x^C$ and, henceforth, $a$ are decreasing functions of the population size $N$, which is an expected result as stochastic fluctuations are less relevant in large populations (Appendix \hyperref[sec:appendixF]{F}).

-Now we modify Eq.~\ref{eq:Dc_wotrans} to capture how evolution in transmissibility shapes the endemicity of viruses.
-As the transmissibility evolves in an unbounded way, stochastic fluctuations during the epidemic bottleneck are the most relevant mechanism for the extinction of the virus.
-At that point, the virus infectiousness is determined by its gain in transmissibility during the first epidemic wave.
-Unfortunately, given the non-linearity of the SIR equations, the duration of such phase, denoted by $\tau_{wave}$, cannot be obtained analytically.
-Nonetheless, heuristically, we can argue that the characteristic time scale of an epidemic wave is proportional to the time to reach the peak of infected individuals, $t_{peak}$, which has been recently estimated very accurately~\cite{turkyilmazoglu2021explicit}.
-Introducing the latter assumption into Eq.~\ref{eq:Dc_wotrans} yields:
+Now we modify Eq.~(\ref{eq:Dc_wotrans}) to capture how evolution in infectiousness shapes the endemicity of viruses.
+Under constant evolution, the infectiousness of the circulating strain $c$ at time $t$ reads $\lambda_c (t) = \lambda ^{wt} + \widetilde{D}_\lambda t$.
+At the epidemic bottleneck, the infectiousness of the virus is determined by the increments accumulated from evolution during the first epidemic wave.
+Unfortunately, given the non-linearity of the SIR equations, the duration of this phase, denoted by $\tau_{wave}$, cannot be obtained analytically.
+However, heuristically, we can argue that the characteristic time scale of an epidemic wave is proportional to the time to reach the peak of infected individuals, $\tau_{peak}$, which has been recently estimated~\cite{turkyilmazoglu2021explicit}.
+Taking into account the evolution in the reproduction number during the first epidemic wave, Eq.~\ref{eq:Dc_wotrans} turns into: